-Therapeutic- Usually a cortisone (kenalog) and local anaesthetic is used and this reduces the inflammation in the hip joint. the success rate is around 70% but the duration of improvement is very variable (from a few hours to a long term improvement). where a cortisone injection (or two) has not worked Mr Ashworth has found that Durolane (a synthetic lubricant, hyaluronic acid) has about a 50% chance of significantly improving the hip pain.
+Therapeutic- Usually a cortisone (Kenalog) and local anaesthetic is used and this reduces the inflammation in the hip joint. the success rate is around 70% but the duration of improvement is very variable (from a few hours to a long term improvement). where a cortisone injection (or two) has not worked Mr Ashworth has found that Ostenil and Durolane (synthetic lubricants of hyaluronic acid) have about a 50% chance of significantly improving the hip pain.

 As the hip is deep inside the body, the injection is performed with X-ray guidance to be certain it is in the correct place.

 The injection can either be under local anaesthetic in the X-ray department or for those who are needle phobic it can be performed under a brief general anaesthetic in an operating theatre.

 Allergy to the drugs used (Durolane, Kenalog or Marcaine/Chirocaine)

 Injury to a nerve (usually temporary symptoms of pain &/or Numbness)